mentalisttraceur/exec0/README.md

 # Why?

-It was born as a workaround for the fact that shell scripts generally have no way to execute another program with explicit control over the zeroth argument (and no: the `-a` option to `exec` isn't portable).
+It was born as a workaround for the fact that shell scripts generally have no way to execute another program with explicit control over the zeroth argument (the `-a` option to `exec` isn't portable).
 A few other scripting and programming languages don't provide such control.

 Being able to do this is useful for: